cryptic-resolver/cr.rb/README.md

 #
 # NOTICE:
 #   You MUST keep the key in lower case.
-#   Use a key 'disp' to display its original form
+#   Use a key 'name' to display its original form
 #   Because the case sometimes contains details to help we understand
 #
-#   And 'disp' && 'desc' is both MUST-HAVE.
+#   And 'name' && 'desc' is both MUST-HAVE.
 #   But if you use 'same', all other infos are not needed.
 #
 [xdg]
-disp = "XDG"
+name = "XDG"
 desc = "Cross Desktop Group"

 # If you want to explain more, use 'full'
 [xxd]
-disp = "xxd"
+name = "xxd"
 desc = "hex file dump"
 full = "Why call this 'xxd' rather than 'xd'??
 Maybe a historical reason"

 [xdm]
-disp = "XDM"
+name = "XDM"
 desc = "xdm without specifier"

 # You can add a subkey as a category specifier to differ
 # While the main word must be lower case, the category name can be any case!
 [xdm.Download]
-disp = "XDM"
+name = "XDM"
 desc = "eXtreme Download Manager"

 [xdm.Display]
-disp = "XDM"
+name = "XDM"
 desc = "X Display Manager"
 ```